kirbah/ai-architecture-blueprints/patterns/02-reasoning-engine/README.md

 - ...you need to justify an investment in AI by demonstrating a clear **productivity multiplier**, not just a better search bar.

 ---

+### Trade-offs & Implementation Realities

+- **"Garbage In, Garbage Out":** The quality of the synthesized answer is entirely dependent on the quality and accuracy of the underlying data sources.
+A reasoning engine can't fix a data quality problem; it can only expose it.
+- **Cost & Complexity:** This is not a simple search index.
+A true reasoning engine involves significant data engineering to connect to silos and can incur higher costs due to more complex and numerous LLM calls.
+- **Risk of Hallucination:** The synthesis step can introduce subtle misinterpretations or confident-sounding "hallucinations" that are not supported by the source documents.
+Traceability back to the source data is critical for validation.